insanum/gcalcli/docs/README.md

                            - case insensitive search terms to find and delete events, just like the 'search' command
                            - deleting is interactive
-                             use the --iama-expert option to auto delete THINK YOU'RE AN EXPERT?
+                             use the --iamaexpert option to auto delete THINK YOU'RE AN EXPERT?
 USE AT YOUR OWN RISK!!!
-                           - use the --detail options to show event details
+                           - use the --details options to show event details

   edit <text>              edit event(s)
                            - case insensitive search terms to find and edit